Identity Over Time

 (i) The table in the next room is (now) identical with my favorite table.

-Arguments against contingent and indeterminate identities appeal to Leibniz's Law.
-Seen as a principle about the transmission of properties across identity Leibniz's Law has rarely been challenged.
-Still, it has been challenged.
-One interesting challenge is brought by Benjamin Schnieder in Schnieder 2006.
-Similarly, Evans' argument has been challenged from a number of directions.
-A recent challenger is Elizabeth Barnes who in Barnes 2009 invokes counterpart theory to defuse it.
+Arguments against contingent and indeterminate identities appeal to Leibniz’s Law.
+Seen as a principle about the transmission of properties across identity, Leibniz’s Law or its use in metaphysics has been scrutinized (see Schnieder 2006, Magidor 2011, Shumener 2022).
+Similarly, Evans’ argument has been called into question from a number of directions.
+Examples include Parsons 2000 (esp.
+Appendix), and more recently Barnes 2009; also see entry on identity.

 4. Diachronic Identity Puzzles

-There are cases that pose similar diachronic identity puzzles that do not involve change of parts.
-One of the best known involves a lump of clay which, at an earlier time, is coincident with a statue, but, at a later, say as a result of deformation, is just a shapeless lump of clay.
-Other much discussed cases of putatively distinct things at one time being coincident at another involve fission or fusion.
-One of the most famous examples of a fission case is provided by the ship of Theseus.
+The best known example of an asymmetrical fission case is the Ship of Theseus.
 Over a long period all of the planks composing a certain ship are replaced one by one.
 Eventually a ship indiscernible from the original, but composed of entirely different planks, results.
 Call that later ship Replacement.
 As each plank is removed from the original ship it is used to construct a ship that is constituted from all and only the planks belonging to the original ship.
 Call the ship composed of the same planks as the ones initially composing the original ship Reassembly.

 Identity is, very plausibly, an equivalence relation (see Section 2.2).
 One consequence of it being an equivalence relation is that it is subject to transitivity: the principle that if aRb and bRc, then aRc.
 Saying that, in the case of Theseus’ ship, Replacement and Reassembly are both identical with the original ship putatively conflicts with the transitivity of identity since Replacement seems to be later clearly distinct from Reassembly.